What Is Ayurveda? A Gentle Introduction for Busy Mothers Seeking Balance

 Creating Your Personal Ayurvedic Motherhood Practice

 The beauty of Ayurveda is that it meets you where you are.
-You don't need to do everything perfectly - small, consistent changes create the biggest impact.
+You don’t need to do everything perfectly; small, consistent changes create the most significant impact.

 Week 1: Start with Awareness